edgarkech/scalable_field_camera/README.md

 - scaling up to 5x7" (means also designing bellows frames)
 - re-evaluate 4x5" bellows options (different source, also requiring the addition of my "own" bellows frames)
 - optimize slider locking mechanism
+- using the built-in github wiki for documentation